Cotswold Lakes Trust

 Projects & Events

 As a charity, Cotswold Lakes Trust runs several varied and interesting projects, through specific grant funding.
-These range from the ongoing Cotswold Water Vole Recovery Project and environmental enhancements on key sites within the Cotswold Water Park through to improvements to public leisure sites that the Trust manages.
+These range from the ongoing Cotswold Lakes Water Vole Recovery Project and environmental enhancements on key sites within the Cotswold Lakes through to improvements to public leisure sites that the Trust manages.

 Happening Now